AlvinQA/slate/source/index.html.md

 }
 ```

 Surveillus uses API keys to allow access to the API.
 In order to interact with the Surveillus API, you or your application must first authenticate.
-All requests to our API require authentication either through a given username/password or an API key.
+All requests to our API require authentication through a given API key.

+JSON Web Tokens (JWT) are a standard way of representing security claims between your application and Surveillus API.
+To generate new tokens you need to authenticate using an API key.
 Surveillus expects for the jwtToken to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer $jwtToken`

+### HTTP Request

+`POST /mist/authenticate`

 <aside class="notice">
 Use this API to authenticate and get a jwtToken to use with other API calls that need a token for security.
 </aside>

 ## Requests